 We started hosting Sage 100 cloud in 1999 when it was called MAS 90.
 That software evolved from Masters of Accounting Series (MAS) for the 90’s as a 1980’s Unix product to today’s 21st century edition.
 Although this product continues to adapt and thrive, it is a single tenant product well suited for both on-premise or cloud deployment with deep functionality from close to 40 years of feature development.
 Although its competitors deem it a “legacy” product, Sage continues to develop cloud connections to payroll, inventory optimization, sales tax automation and other functions.

 We chose SAP Business One at the beginning of its cloud journey due to the anticipated and delivered massive investments in research and development.
 The Cloud Control Center, HANA in memory platform, predictive analytics and Leonardo AI make this product a platform of choice for companies who seek digital transformation in a rapidly changing marketplace.

-At I-BN we have always believed that working with leading providers like Microsoft, Sage and SAP put us in a great position to provide advice and guidance on your platform for business information.
-By specializing in small to mid-market business management software and the database platforms, we design our clouds specifically for the application, database technology and computing profile to optimize for performance and adaptability.
+At I-BN we have always believed that working with leading business management software providers like Microsoft, Sage and SAP put us in a great position to provide advice and guidance on your platform for business information.
+By specializing in small to mid-market business management software and the database platforms, we design cloud platforms specifically for the application, database technology and computing profile to optimize for performance and adaptability.
 These “application defined clouds” provide the right balance of performance and flexibility without sacrificing security.
-For more information call one of our solution architects at 678-627-0646 x230, or e-mail a sales representative at email@example.com.
+For more information call one of our solution architects at 678-627-0646, or e-mail an I-BN representative at firstname.lastname@example.org.